 StrikeNO VEHICLES MAY ENTER THE SITE UNTIL 6 PM on Sunday.
 Please have everything packed and dismantled prior to moving your vehicle on site.
 Hand carry & dolly out as much as you can to prevent gridlock and PLEASE be considerate of your fellow artists.

 SecurityCrested Butte is a safe and clean community in which to live, work and play.
 People routinely walk in the area of the Arts Festival site during both daylight and evening hours.
 Security for your belongings is your responsibility and requires your active involvement.
 Use precautions you would normally take when traveling and when participating in any outdoor event to protect your art, cash and other treasured belongings.

 The Arts Festival site will be routinely patrolled from the time streets are closed to prepare the site for the event until the streets are re-opened to traffic after the site has been cleared.
 Uniformed police officers as well as hired and volunteer security will be on duty.
 Nevertheless, artists are solely responsible for the security of their exhibits and equipment.
 The Arts Festival recommends removal of all valuables from the exhibit area each night, and the placement of all displays and related materials within the exhibitor’s canopy.

-New in 2018, a Safety Control Crew will be in place to aid in crowd control, working with the vendors and artists and assisting with awning removal in the event of an emergency.
+A Safety Control Crew will be in place to aid in crowd control, working with the vendors and artists and assisting with awning removal in the event of an emergency.
 Should an emergency occur that requires emergency vehicle access, the crew will work quickly with artists to bring down awnings so that the vehicle(s) may pass safely.
 In addition to monitoring for emergencies and potential awning removal, they will also monitor the festival to ensure dogs and bikes will not be on the festival grounds.